 |Trustpilot Score||4.9 out of 5 stars, based on 1,091 customer reviews|

 |Customer reviews verified as of||02 July 2020|

 Square Capital gets mostly positive customer reviews, but reviews of its parent company are nearly all negative.
 Customers praise how fast and seamless the Square Capital application and repayment process is.
 But many have had issues with the quality of Square’s customer service.
 A few also complain about the inconsistency of Square Capital’s loan offers.

 How do I apply?

-- Watch for new offers.
+Watch for new offers while you repay the loan.
 Square Capital could extend a new loan offer to you once you’re close to repaying your initial loan.
-If you need access to more capital, you may have the option to take out another Square business loan.
+If you need access to more funding, you may have the option to take out another advance.